 Liquor liability.
 This insurance protects the restaurant or bar from law suits in the event that an intoxicated person from your establishment causes damages.
 Most states require that any restaurant with a liquor license must carry liquor liability insurance.

 Worker's compensation.
-Most businesses are required to provide worker's compensation insurance in the event that employees are injured on the job. » Learn more
+Most businesses are required to provide worker's compensation insurance in the event that an employee is injured on the job. » Learn More About Employment and Labor Laws

 - An Overview of Different Restaurant Types